 Indeed, every court to review a Free Speech challenge to the prior contraceptive-coverage regulations has rejected it, in part, because the regulations deal with conduct.
-See MK Chambers Co. v.
-U.S. Dep't of Health & Human Servs., Civil Action No. 13-11379, 2013 WL 1340719, \6 (E.D.
-Mich.
-Apr.
-3, 2013) ("Like the [law at issue in FAIR], the contraceptive requirement regulates conduct, not speech." (quotations omitted)); Briscoe v.
+See MK Chambers Co., 2013 WL 1340719, at 6 ("Like the [law at issue in FAIR], the contraceptive requirement regulates conduct, not speech." (quotations omitted)); Briscoe v.
 Sebelius, 927 F. Supp.
 2d 1109 (D. Colo.
 2013) ("The plaintiffs cite no authority and I am not aware of any authority holding that such conduct qualifies as speech so as to trigger First Amendment protection."); Conestoga, 917 F. Supp.
-2d at 418; Grote, 914 F. Supp. at 955; Autocam, 2012 WL 6845677, \8; O'Brien, 894 F. Supp.
+2d at 418; Grote, 914 F. Supp. at 955; Autocam, 2012 WL 6845677, 8; O'Brien, 894 F. Supp.
 2d at 1165-67; see also Catholic Charities of Sacramento, 85 P.3d at 89; Catholic Charities of Diocese of Albany, 859 N.E.2d at 465.
 The accommodations likewise regulate conduct by relieving an eligible organization of the obligation "to contract, arrange, pay, or refer for contraceptive coverage" to which it has religious objections.
 78 Fed.
 Reg. at 39,874, AR at 6.

-The regulations also do not require plaintiffs to subsidize any conduct that is "inherently expressive."
+The regulations also do not require Louisiana College to subsidize any conduct that is "inherently expressive."
 FAIR, 547 U.S. at 66; see also United States v.
 O'Brien, 391 U.S. 367, 376 (1968) (recognizing that some forms of "symbolic speech" are protected by the First Amendment).
-As an initial matter, the regulations explicitly prohibit plaintiffs' issuers/TPAs from imposing any cost sharing, premium, fee, or other charge on plaintiffs or their plans with respect to the separate payments for contraceptive services made by the issuers/TPAs.
+As an initial matter, the regulations explicitly prohibit Louisiana College's issuer from imposing any cost sharing, premium, fee, or other charge on Louisiana College with respect to the separate payments for contraceptive services made by the issuer.
 See 78 Fed.
-Reg. at 39,880, AR at 12.
-Plaintiffs, therefore, are not funding or subsidizing anything pertaining to contraceptive coverage.
-Moreover, even if plaintiffs played some role in an issuer's or TPA's provision of payments for conduct the Supreme Court has recognized as inherently expressive.
+Reg. at 39,877, AR at 9.
+Louisiana College, therefore, is not funding or subsidizing anything pertaining to contraceptive coverage.
+Moreover, even if Louisiana College played some role in an issuer's provision of payments for contraceptive services (and it does not), making payments for health care services is not the sort of conduct the Supreme Court has recognized as inherently expressive.
 See Conestoga, 917 F. Supp.
-2d at 418; Grote, 2012 WL 6725905, at \10; Autocam, 2012 WL 6845677, at \8 ("Including contraceptive coverage in a health care plan is not inherently expressive conduct."); O'Brien, 894 F. Supp.
-2d at 1166-67 ("Giving or receiving health care is not a statement in the same sense as wearing a black armband or burning an American flag." (internal citations omitted)); Catholic Charities of Sacramento, 85 P.3d at 89 ("a law regulating health care benefits is not speech"); Diocese of Albany, 859 N.E.2d at 465; see also FAIR, 547 U.S. at 65-66 (making space for military recruiters on campus is not conduct that indicates colleges' support for, or sponsorship of, recruiters' message).
+2d at 418; Grote, 914 F. Supp.
+2d at 955; Autocam, 2012 WL 6845677, at 8; O'Brien, 894 F. Supp.
+2d at 1166-67; Catholic Charities of Sacramento, 85 P.3d at 89; Diocese of Albany, 859 N.E.2d at 465; see also FAIR, 547 U.S. at 65-66 (making space for military recruiters on campus is not conduct that indicates colleges' support for, or sponsorship of, recruiters' message).

-Furthermore, plaintiffs are wrong when they contend that the regulations require plaintiffs to "facilitate access" to "counseling related to abortion."
-Compl. ¶ 254.
+Furthermore, Louisiana College is wrong when it contends that the regulations require it to "facilitate access" to "counseling related to abortion."
+Second Am.
+Compl. ¶ 214.
 The regulations simply require coverage of "education and counseling for women with reproductive capacity."
 HRSA Guidelines, AR at 130-31.
 The conversations that may take place between a patient and her doctor cannot be known or screened in advance and may cover any number of options.
-To the extent that plaintiffs intend to argue that the covered education and counseling is objectionable because some of the conversations between a doctor and one of plaintiffs' employees might be supportive of something to which they object, accepting this theory would mean that the First Amendment is violated by the mere possibility of an employer's disagreement with a potential subject of discussion between an employee and her doctor, and would extend to all such interactions, not just those that are the subject of the challenged regulations.
+To the extent that Louisiana College intends to argue that the covered education and counseling is objectionable because some of the conversations between a doctor and one of Louisiana College's employees might be supportive of something to which it objects, accepting this theory would mean that the First Amendment is violated by the mere possibility of an employer's disagreement with a potential subject of discussion between an employee and her doctor, and would extend to all such interactions, not just those that are the subject of the challenged regulations.
 The First Amendment does not require such a drastic result.
-See, e.g., Conestoga, 2013 WL 140110, at \17.
+See, e.g., Conestoga, 917 F. Supp.
+2d at 418-19.